 Bridgman thus emphasized that our concepts did not automatically extend beyond the domains in which they were originally defined.
 He warned that concepts in far-out domains could easily become meaningless for lack of applicable measurement operations.
 The case of length in the very small scale makes that danger clear.
 Beyond the resolution of the eye, the ruler has to be given up in favor of various micrometers and microscopes.
 When we get to the realm of atoms and elementary particles, it is not clear what operations could be used to measure length, and not even clear what “length” means any more.

 After introducing operational analysis with that refreshing discussion of the length concept, Bridgman published a long series of critical re-assessments of various fundamental physical concepts.
 His ruminations on length were extended into general commentary on the nature of space, and the concept of time received a similar treatment.
-His views on space and time were reminiscent of Henri Poincaré's and Pierre Duhem's: Bridgman noted that clocks had to be used in the empirical determination of the basic laws of physics, but our confidence that a clock ticks regularly was founded in the basic laws of physics governing its mechanism.
+His views on space and time were reminiscent of Henri Poincaré’s and Pierre Duhem’s: Bridgman noted that clocks had to be used in the empirical determination of the basic laws of physics, while our confidence that a clock ticks regularly was founded in the basic laws of physics governing its mechanism.
 Suppose we are trying to test the general theory of relativity by measuring the red-shift of light coming out of a heavy body:

 If the vibrating atom is a clock, then the light of the sun is shifted toward the infra-red, but how do we know that the atom is a clock (some say yes, others no)?
 If we find the displacement physically have we thereby proved that general relativity is physically true, or have we proved that the atom is a clock, or have we merely proved that there is a particular kind of connection between the atom and the rest of nature, leaving the possibility open that neither is the atom a clock nor general relativity true?
 (Bridgman 1927, 72–73)

 Bridgman found these reflections liberating as well as troubling.
 Basic space-time concepts are not uniquely determined a priori.
-For example, he noted that the definition of velocity shared in classical mechanics and special relativity was not the only one in line with our intuitions of what velocity meant.
+For example, he noted that the notion of velocity common to classical mechanics and special relativity was not the only one in line with our intuitions of what velocity meant.
 Consider this alternative: “a traveler in an automobile measures his velocity by observing the clock on his instrument board and the mile stones which he passes on the road.”
 If we adopt such a procedure we will find that the speed of light is infinite, if special relativity is correct about time dilation: with the car going at the speed of light according to an observer standing on the road, the clock on the car will not advance at all while the car passes any number of milestones.
 This alternative concept of velocity would have the advantage that “there would be no limit to the velocity which can be imparted to material bodies on giving them unlimited energy”, which seems intuitively “natural and simple”.
 But assigning an infinite velocity to light is also “most unnatural, particularly if we favor a medium point of view.”
 So there was a dilemma: “all sorts of phenomena cannot at the same time be treated simply.”
 (Bridgman 1927, 98–100)

-In the latter parts of The Logic of Modern Physics Bridgman gave a fascinating array of discussions on the concepts of force, mass, energy, light, field, and more generally the theories of thermodynamics, relativity, and quantum mechanics.
+In the latter parts of The Logic of Modern Physics Bridgman gave a fascinating array of discussions on the concepts of force, mass, energy, light and field, and the theories of thermodynamics, relativity and quantum mechanics.
 These thoughts were developed further in the remaining decades of his life, and collected in subsequent volumes including The Nature of Physical Theory (1936), The Nature of Thermodynamics (1941), Reflections of a Physicist (1950, second edition 1955), The Nature of Some of Our Physical Concepts (1952), and The Way Things Are (1959a).
 Bridgman made a searching examination of the familiar concepts of classical physics, checking to see if they retained operational meaning in domains of phenomena that were unfamiliar to the creators of classical physics.
 In some cases his analysis showed that the classical concepts were operationally unsound even in the contexts in which they were originally created.
 Later in life he stated that his initial foray into philosophy was motivated by his “disquietude” about physics, especially electrodynamics and thermodynamics, in which “the fundamental understanding of even the acknowledged leaders in physics were inadequate” (Bridgman 1959b, 519).
-In contrast, he thought that on the whole the contemporary development of quantum theory went in the right direction, especially in Werner Heisenberg's version of it, which discarded classical concepts where they did not apply (e.g., space-time orbits for electrons), and crafted new concepts with clear operational meaning in new domains of phenomena.
-However, he was not entirely satisfied with Niels Bohr's doctrine that all the operations of physics needed to be explained in the “macroscopic language of daily life or of present-day philosophy”; rather, he thought we needed to develop a “more adequate macroscopic language” (1959b, 526).
+In contrast, he thought that on the whole the contemporary development of quantum theory went in the right direction, especially in Werner Heisenberg’s version of it, which discarded classical concepts where they did not apply (e.g., space-time orbits for electrons), and crafted new concepts with clear operational meaning in new domains of phenomena.
+However, he was not entirely satisfied with Niels Bohr’s doctrine that all the operations of physics needed to be explained in the “macroscopic language of daily life or of present-day philosophy”; rather, he thought we needed to develop a “more adequate macroscopic language” (1959b, 526).

 Bridgman’s critique of concepts in physics also led naturally to a philosophical critique of some general conceptions underlying physics, such as simplicity, atomism, causality, determinism, and probability.
 He also gave critical considerations to mathematics and its application to the physical world.
 There was no stone Bridgman was willing to leave unturned in his relentless critique.
 He went as far as to declare: “arithmetic, so far as it purports to deal with actual physical objects, is also affected with the same penumbra of uncertainty as all other empirical science” (Bridgman 1927, 34).